UNITED STATES

 Our subscription service revenue is comprised of fees for contracts that provide customers a right to access our software for a subscribed period.
 We do not provide the customer the contractual right to license the software at any time outside of the subscription period under these contracts.
 Our subscription service revenue is primarily based on rates per location, including rates per points of sale and per room.
 We recognize certain subscription service revenue on a per-transaction basis.
 The customer can only benefit from the software and software maintenance when provided the right to access the software.
 Accordingly, each of the rights to access the software, the maintenance services, any hosting services, and any transaction-based services is not considered a distinct performance obligation in the context of the contract and should be combined into a single performance obligation to be recognized over the contract period.
 The Company recognizes subscription revenue over a one-month period based on the typical monthly invoicing and renewal cycle in accordance with our customer agreement terms.

-Professional services revenues primarily consist of fees for consulting, implementation, installation, integration and training and are generally recognized over time as the customer simultaneously receives and consumes the benefits of the professional services as the services are being performed.
+Professional services revenues primarily consist of fees for consulting, implementation, installation, integration, development and training and are generally recognized over time as the customer simultaneously receives and consumes the benefits of the professional services as the services are being performed.
+Certain professional development services are recognized upon delivery of the developed solutions to the customer.
+At the end of each reporting period, we recognize the most likely amount of variable consideration on any contract holdbacks we expect to bill for development services delivered.
 Professional services can be provided by internal or external providers, do not significantly affect the customer’s ability to access or use other provided goods or services, and provide a measure of benefit beyond that of other promised goods or services in the contract.
 As a result, professional services are considered distinct in the context of the contract and represent a separate performance obligation.
 Professional services that are billed on a time and materials basis are recognized over time as the services are performed.
 For contracts billed on a fixed price basis, revenue is recognized over time using an input method based on labor hours expended to date relative to the total labor hours expected to be required to satisfy the related performance obligation.

 We use the market approach to derive standalone selling price (“SSP”) by maximizing observable data points (in the form of recently executed customer contracts) to determine the price customers are willing to pay for the goods and services transferred.
 If the contract contains a single performance obligation, the entire transaction price is allocated to that performance obligation.
 Contracts that contain multiple performance obligations require an allocation of the transaction price to each performance obligation based on a relative SSP basis.